nicholasmcconnell/fitnesstracker/README.md

 - Experience the deployed app on Heroku: [Here](https://nmcconnell-fitnesstracker.herokuapp.com/ "Here")
 - When the user loads the page, they are given the option to log a new workout.
- - The user is able to:
-  - Add an exercise.
-  - Successfully adding the work out renders the stats page which displays workouts for the current week.
-      - Here, users may also render previous weeks exercises via the 'previous' and 'next' buttons.
+ - The user is able to add a workout and view successfully added workouts via the stats page which displays workouts for the current week.
+Here, users may also render past weeks exercises via the 'previous' and 'next' buttons.

 ## Demonstration
 <p align="center">